telosnetwork/telos-decide/docs/ContractAPI.md

 Stakes a quantity of tokens to a voter's staked amount from their liquid amount.

-- `voter` is the name of the voter staking tokens.
+- name `voter`: the name of the voter staking tokens.

-- `quantity` is the quantity of tokens to stake.
+- asset `quantity`: the quantity of tokens to stake.

 ```
 cleos push action trailservice stake '["testaccountb", "5.00 TEST"]' -p testaccountb